Urine tests

 Screening (in undiagnosed, symptom-free people)

-Diagnosis of bladder cancer
+Diagnosis and follow-up of bladder cancer

 The NHS England guidelines for bladder cancer (written in 2015) state, ‘Offer white-light-guided Trans Urethral Removal of Bladder Tumour (TURBT) with one of photodynamic diagnosis, narrow-band imaging, cytology or a urinary biomarker test (such as UroVysion using in-situ fluorescence hybridisation [FISH], ImmunoCyt or a nuclear matrix protein 2022 [NMP22] test to people with suspected bladder cancer.
 This should be carried out or supervised by a urologist experienced in TURBT’.